top of page

 4.2 Apply for a fictitious certificate in Berlin

 Unfortunately, the Berlin State Office for Immigration (LEA) is extremely overburdened.
-This makes it very difficult to obtain a fictitious certificate of residence in Berlin.
+Therefore, obtaining a fictitious certificate of residence is very difficult in Berlin.
 If in doubt, you can hire an immigration lawyer to apply for the fictitious certificate of residence .
 If in doubt, they can issue you with a letter confirming that you have applied for a residence permit and that your stay in Germany is therefore "fictitiously" permitted.
-Theoretically, you can also file a lawsuit with the Berlin Administrative Court (VG Berlin) to obtain a fictitious certificate (see, for example, VG Berlin, decision of February 7, 2012 – VG 15 L 3.12).
+Theoretically, you can also file a lawsuit with the Berlin Administrative Court (VG Berlin) to obtain a fictitious certificate of residence (see, for example, VG Berlin, decision of February 7, 2012 – VG 15 L 3.12).
 However, this can incur comparably high costs.

 5. FAQ